IvoVellekoop/openwfs/docs/source/readme.rst

 Getting started
 ----------------------
-OpenWFS is available on the PyPi repository, and it can be installed with `pip install openwfs`.
+OpenWFS is available on the PyPI repository, and it can be installed with `pip install openwfs`.
 The latest documentation can be found on `Read the Docs <https://openwfs.readthedocs.io/en/latest/>`_ :cite:`openwfsdocumentation`.
 To use OpenWFS, you need to have Python 3.9 or later installed.
 At the time of writing, OpenWFS is tested up to Python version 3.11 only since not all dependencies were available for Python 3.12 yet.
 OpenWFS is developed and tested on Windows 11 and Ubuntu Linux.

 Below is an example of how to use OpenWFS to run a simple wavefront shaping experiment.